SurgicalSteel/goscripter/README.md

 ## Contribution
 This repository is open for contribution.
 To make a contribution, please do following steps :
 1. Fork this repository
-2. Create a new branch or use the master branch for your feature
+2. Create a new branch (from master branch) for your feature
 3. Ensure your changes have test covered, and code documentation
 4. Create a pull request (don't forget to attach a clear description, tags are optional)
 5. Within a week, we'll review your changes

+## Issue
+If you found some issues, feel free to submit it [here](https://github.com/SurgicalSteel/goscripter/issues/new)